-Overall, our approach provides a substantial reduction in extrusionless travel in the vast majority of models tested.
+Overall, our approach provides a substantial reduction in extrusionless travel in the vast majority of models that we tested.
 It is important to note that since our method takes a fraction of the time required by slicing, cases in which extrusionless travel is actually increased can simply be eliminated by examining the output of our algorithm to judge whether there is an improvement.
 In cases where there is a minor improvement, issues such as part quality can also be considered in choosing a toolpath.

 As shown empirically, our current algorithm can in some cases increase the amount of extrusionless travel.
 A natural question is to ask whether a 3D-aware method can achieve as much or less extrusionless travel than an optimal slicing-based method?
 This type of bound is an open question but it is possible to construct an illustrative example that shows that always printing independent elements is suboptimal.
 The high-level idea is that a 2D layer-by-layer approach can be ideal when it is possible to use an element of the model that divides two other elements as a mode of transportation between the two.
 If a 3D aware method is limited to printing spatially independent components in their entirety, then we can construct a worst-case input as follows.
 Let A and B be cubes with a small side length, and let D be a cube with very large side length positioned between A and B such that it is touching neither A nor B. With this conformation, we may choose a print head radius so that A, B and D are mutually independent.

-In the worst case, the starting and ending points of islands in D can be arranged to facilitate the traditional approach by allowing printed travel through D between A and B. With any ordering chosen by a 3D-aware method, the side length of D must be paid for twice, and thus we may choose the size of D relative to A and B to get arbitrarily bad outputs.
-In practice, we find that realistically-sized examples are hard to put into conditions as dire as this pathological example due to the required proportions.
+In the worst case, the starting and ending points of islands in D can be arranged to facilitate the traditional approach by allowing printed travel through D between A and B. In this case we need only use extrusionless travel to move from D to a smaller cube and to move up layers.
+We need only pay for the side length of D once - to move vertically up D between layers.
+With any ordering chosen by a 3D-aware method, the side length of D must be paid for twice - once to move up between layers, and once to move either between A and B or from D to A or B. We may choose the size of D relative to A and B to get arbitrarily bad outputs.